An improvement on the base-change theorem and the functor $f^!$: Executive summary

-We have a sleek new proof of an old theorem, and the proof can be tweaked to give a stronger result.
+We have a new proof of a strengthening of an old theorem.
+We can say something for algebraic stacks, but for this executive summary let us focus on what the new result says for noetherian schemes.
 The treatments of Grothendieck duality to date have used the old base-change theorem, with the result that many theorems were known only for bounded-below complexes.
-Lemma~\ref{L-1.1}(i) will allow us to fix this, we will circumvent the problems and define $f^!$ unconditionally, on the unbounded derived category.
+Lemma~\ref{L-1.1}(i) will allow us to fix this; we will circumvent the problems and define $f^!$ unconditionally, on the unbounded derived category.
 The majority of the paper is devoted to developing the functor $f^!$ and its functoriality properties.
-Given how much space it takes to set up the theory properly, in this article we confined ourselves to only two applications: \be \item We extend Lipman~\cite[Theorem~4.9.4]{Lipman09}, one of the major results in the book.
+Given how much space it takes to set up the theory properly, in this article we confined ourselves to only one application and the sketch of a second: \be \item We extend Lipman~\cite[Theorem~4.9.4]{Lipman09}, one of the major results in the book.
 The theorem has several ramifications, which Lipman explores in his book but we don't have the space for here.
 Nevertheless it is possible to reduce it to a simple statement we can include: suppose $f:X\la Y$ is a proper morphism of noetherian schemes.
 Suppose the complex $E\in\Dqc(Y)$ is bounded above.
 Then $f^\times E$ does not have to be bounded above.
 Let $u:U\la X$ be a flat morphism so that $fu$ is of finite Tor-dimension.
 Is $u^*f^\times E$ bounded above?
 Although Lipman~\cite{Lipman09} considers the question and its implications, the techniques available at the time were able to prove this only when $E$ is bounded.
-We will extend this to any bounded-above complex. \item The theory developed here immediately applies to the results of Avramov, Iyengar, Lipman and Nayak~\cite{Avramov-Iyengar08, Avramov-Iyengar-Lipman-Nayak10}; the relation they found, between Grothendieck duality and Hochschild homology and cohomology, extends to the unbounded derived category to give reduction isomorphisms valid unconditionally, for unbounded complexes.
-We say a little about it in Section~\ref{S100}. \ee
+We will extend this to any bounded-above complex. \item The theory developed here immediately applies to the results of Avramov, Iyengar, Lipman and Nayak~\cite{Avramov-Iyengar08, Avramov-Iyengar-Lipman-Nayak10}, see also \cite{Iyengar-Lipman-Neeman13}; the relation they found, between Grothendieck duality and Hochschild homology and cohomology, extends to the unbounded derived category to give reduction isomorphisms valid unconditionally, for unbounded complexes.
+To keep this article from becoming even longer the exposition is being postponed to the manuscript~\cite{NeemanTIFR}. \ee

 In this article we do not study formal schemes at all although there is a version of the theory of \cite{Avramov-Iyengar08, Avramov-Iyengar-Lipman-Nayak10} valid for formal schemes, see Shaul~\cite{Shaul13}.